The Forgotten Child

 A song originally from the Super sessions, Chris had mentioned "The Forgotten Child" as a candidate for a future "dark techno album" that he and Neil were seriously considering.
 But it instead found its way onto their early 2019 Agenda EP, for which Neil described it as its "one rather sad song."

 Indeed.
-By far the loveliest and most somber of the tracks on Agenda—even one of the loveliest, most somber tracks in the entire PSB canon—it grieves for a symbolic lost and, as the title states, largely forgotten child.
+By far the loveliest and most somber of the tracks on Agenda—even one of the most somber tracks in the entire PSB canon—it grieves for a symbolic lost and, as the title states, largely forgotten child.
 But it does so in an ambiguous manner that leaves the song open to various interpretations.
 For one thing, it refers to how "borders are crossed" and to "emergency laws" that could easily apply to the situation in the United States from late 2018 up through when the song was released in February 2019—the battle between Congress and President Trump over his planned "border wall" with Mexico, his claims about an immigration crisis, children separated from their families at detention centers, and threats to invoke a "national emergency"—although it seems all but certain that the Boys wrote this song before all of that political brouhaha launched into high gear in Washington, D.C.

 Of course, those references to borders and emergencies can be applied equally well to any refugee crisis, and there always seems to be one or more of them somewhere in the world at any given time.
 So rather than focus on any one particular set of circumstances, let's focus on the more universal generalities.
 The lyrics call out several sad, bitter ironies: